atacolak/markov-to-transformers/README.md

 # Markov to Transformers: Character-Level Name Generation

-This repo explores character-level name generation using different modeling techniques—from a straightforward trigram-based Markov Model to a simple Multilayer Perceptron (MLP).
+This repo explores character-level name generation using different modeling techniques—from a straightforward trigram-based Markov Model to a Multilayer Perceptron (MLP).

 ## Models